 The Joël-le-Theule Technical Center, which is housed in an 18th century château, was set up to create backups of printed materials.
 Printed materials published from the 1870s onwards were printed on acidic paper and are deteriorating over time.
 The first priority is therefore to preserve the content of documents by means of a mass reproduction policy, as well as potentially treating the paper in order to slow the degradation process.

-When workshops were established at the François Mitterrand Library (Site François-Mitterrand) and the Bussy-Saint-Georges site, the Sablé center focused more on backing up documents from collections held at the Richelieu Library (Site Richelieu), the Opera Library and the Arsenal Library (Bibliothèque de l’Arsenal) while continuing to work for subject departments based at the François Mitterrand Library.
+When workshops were established at the François-Mitterrand Library and the Bussy-Saint-Georges Technical Preservation Center, this site focused more on backing up documents from collections held at the Richelieu Library, the Opera Library and the Arsenal Library while continuing to work for subject departments based at the François-Mitterrand Library.

 - restoration of sheet-type documents, bound documents and oversize posters